 2.1.
 Applying OR Logic

-Usually, the SUMIF function takes a single criterion into the account.
+Usually, the SUMIF function takes a single criterion into account.
 In this sub-method, we will use the SUMIF function with OR logic.
 We will add multiple SUMIF functions to fulfill multiple criteria and each value from each SUMIF function will be added to fulfill multiple criteria.

 Steps: